quantified-uncertainty/squiggle/packages/website/public/llms/documentationBundle.markdown

 ---
+title: Date
 description: Dates are a simple date time type.
 ---
 import { FnDocumentationFromName } from "@quri/squiggle-components";
 import { SquiggleEditor }  from "../../../components/SquiggleEditor";

-# Date
-A simple date type.
 Dates are stored as milliseconds since the epoch.
 They are immutable, and all functions that modify dates return a new date.
 Used with [Duration](./Duration) values.

     Dates can be useful for modeling values that change over time.
 Below is a simple example of a function that returns a normal distribution that changes over time, based on the number of years passed since 2020.
 <SquiggleEditor